 They certainly don’t continually engage people from the other side of the debate.
 It gives me hope for these individuals.
-I was once like them…and now look at me.
+I was once like them, but look at me.
 The more they are exposed to the lies of the abortion industry, the better.
 The more they hear the truth, even if they fight against it, the better.

-Now that I am pro-life, all of a sudden, it seems that these Planned Parenthood supporters think I have lost my mind or something.
-Now they call me a “liar,” say that I was a “terrible employee,” I am a “terrible mother,” “traitor,” “immature,” “follower,” “moron,” “idiot,” “whore,” “stupid,” “trashy,” I have “no class.”
+Now that I am pro-life, all of a sudden, it seems that these Planned Parenthood supporters think I have lost my mind or something to that effect.
+Now, they call me a “liar,” say that I was a “terrible employee,” I am a “terrible mother,” “traitor,” “immature,” “follower,” “moron,” “idiot,” “whore,” “stupid,” “trashy,” and that I have “no class.”

 I pray for these young women daily and hope that one day they will reach out to someone for help.
-They will realize when they are hurting, Planned Parenthood won’t be there for them, but we will…just like people were there for me.
+They will realize when they are hurting, Planned Parenthood won’t be there for them, but we will, just like the people who were there for me.